Sillage Logo

 When several competitors start engaging with a prospect + they mention a pain point you’re solving in a LinkedIn post → you have a GOLDEN lead.
 You know there's interest (a competitor is actively selling), there's budget potential (new role, new initiatives), and there's fit (persona match).
 That's three layers of qualification before your SDR even picks up the phone.

-By the way, we wrote a dedicated article on how to detect prospects mentioning their pain on LinkedIn - another powerful signal to combine with competitor tracking: Keyword Detection: Book meetings with people who post about their problem on LinkedIn.
+By the way, we wrote a dedicated article on how to detect prospects mentioning their pain on LinkedIn, another powerful signal to combine with competitor tracking: LinkedIn intent data tool for B2B buying signals.

 What this changes for your sales team